-Registers: A register is a very small amount of very fast memory that is built into the CPU (central processing unit) in order to speed up its operations by providing quick access to commonly used values.
-All data must be represented in a register before it can be processed.
-For example, if two numbers are to be multiplied, both numbers must be in registers, and the result is also placed in a register.
+Registers: A register is a very small amount of very fast memory that is built into the CPU in order to speed up its operations by providing quick access to commonly used values.
+For example, if twonumbers are to be multiplied, both numbers must be in registers, and the result is also placed in a register.